Milestone 3: Heroes feature

 The

-), not in the URL path.
-The path for the "Heroes" route doesn't have an :id
+id value appears in the URL as (;id=15;foo=foo), not in the URL path.
+The path for the "Heroes" route doesn't have an :id token.

 The optional route parameters are not separated by "?" and "&" as they would be in the URL query string.
 They are separated by semicolons ";" This is matrix URL notation—something you may not have seen before.